Dances for a Small Stage returns with a renewed vision and fresh venue

 Its Dances for a Small Stage events were buzzy shows that packed houses in cabaret-like settings, mixing styles from contemporary to flamenco to burlesque on its pint-sized platform, and introducing audiences to emerging talents.
 Some of them—Crystal Pite, Kirsten Wicklund, and Joshua Beamish, just to name a few—would go on to make the national and international scene.

-Later, cofounder, artistic director, and creative producer Julie-ane Saroyan would take Small Stage to bigger spaces—including outdoor pop-up performances at Granville Island, Uptown New Westminster, and Robson Square, and also digital and virtual-reality creations.
+Later, cofounder, artistic director, and creative producer Julie-anne Saroyan would take Small Stage to bigger spaces—including outdoor pop-up performances at Granville Island, Uptown New Westminster, and Robson Square, and also digital and virtual-reality creations.

 But now, seeing a pressing need to cultivate a new generation of emerging dancers, Saroyan is returning to intimate indoor shows—with cocktails.
 In a two-part production this month, Small Stage takes to funky Mount Pleasant distillery Please!
-Beverage Co on July 16 and 17 with a program of five-to-seven-minute dance works on the signature 10-by-12-foot stage.
+Beverage Co. on July 16 and 17 with a program of five-to-seven-minute dance works on the signature 10-by-12-foot stage.
 That’s followed by outdoor popup performances at the Small Stage Summer Splash at the Lonsdale Plaza on July 20.

 “I feel, after the ‘fire’—the pandemic—that we really need to look at the ecology of the community again,” Saroyan tells Stir of Small Stage’s indoor return.
 “I felt that the role of Small Stage in the ecology of the community is perfect right now—to do that work of having new artists inject some new energy.”